psegarel/sveltekit5-starter-betterAuth/README.md

 ## Email

-I'm using Brevo for the email service, at the time of writing, the free plan allows to send 300 emails per day.
+I'm using Brevo for the email service.
 You will need to implement your own sendMail function in the src/lib/server/email/index.ts file to use another email service.

 1. Add your email credentials to the .env file